Toggle menu

 Active travel planning and projects

-Draft Active Travel Plan 2024-2029
+Approved Active Travel Plan 2024-2029

-West Lothian Council plan to provide more opportunities for active travel by connecting people to the places they wish to go, delivering infrastructure and a culture that enables walking, wheeling, and cycling to be more popular choices for short, everyday journeys.
+West Lothian Council plans to provide more opportunities for active travel by connecting people to the places they wish to go, delivering infrastructure and a culture that enables walking, wheeling, and cycling to be more popular choices for short, everyday journeys.
 This Plan is a single component of what will need to be a collaborative effort with local communities, community organisations, other public sector partners, and other branches across the Council.

 What is Active Travel?